 Junction 21 is an interesting example.
 It's the least satisfactory traffic light junction in Assen and because it's right next to the railway station, it's one of the first pieces of infrastructure that people see when they visit the city.

 This is the closest example that we have of the sort of thing that seems to come to mind to many people outside this country if they try to think of what a typical Dutch traffic light junction looks like.
 It's actually one of the oldest pieces of infrastructure in this city, dating back to 1989 when the existing railway station was built.
+Two cyclists were injured at this junction.

 |This junction dates from the 1980s.
 It's the most awkward traffic light junction for cyclists in Assen and often requires people to make a two-stage turn.
 Don't take inspiration from older infrastructure like this.
 It is soon to be removed.|